-21 TASK GROUPS AND ADVISORY COMMITTEES
+22 TASK GROUPS AND ADVISORY COMMITTEES

-21.1 Task Groups
+Task Groups

-- 21.1.1 The Council may appoint a group of Councillors and staff members to investigate a specific proposal and to report to the Council or appropriate Committee. - 21.1.2 The Council shall determine the terms of reference for the Task Group, such to clearly state:

-- a) the specific issues to be addressed - b) the time available to the Task Group to complete its investigation - 21.1.3 The Task Group shall have the power to regulate its own procedures and need only report to the Council or Committee when a decision on policy or resources is required. - 21.1.4 The Task Group shall be disbanded after the terms of reference have been completed.
-[Note: The General Manager appoints staff member representatives on Task Groups.] - 21.1.5 A Task Group which includes staff and/or community representatives may be closed to the public.
-Note: This clause reflects section 10A(1) of the Act.
+- 22.1 The Council may appoint a group of Councillors and staff members to investigate a specific proposal and to report to the Council or appropriate Committee. - 22.2 The Council shall determine the terms of reference for the Task Group, such to clearly state: - (a) the specific issues to be addressed - (b) the time available to the Task Group to complete its investigation - 22.3 The Task Group shall have the power to regulate its own procedures and need only report to the Council or Committee when a decision on policy or resources is required. - 22.4 The Task Group shall be disbanded after the terms of reference have been completed.

+Note: The General Manager appoints staff member representatives on Task Groups.

+22.5 A Task Group which includes staff and/or community representatives may be closed to the public.

-21.2 Advisory Committees
+Advisory Committees

-- 21.2.1 The Council may appoint a group of Councillors, staff and/or community representatives to undertake a particular administrative responsibility. - 21.2.2 Where possible, community representatives on Advisory Committees shall be nominated by community organisations or through an expression of interest process.. - 21.2.3 The Council shall determine the terms of reference for the Advisory Committee. - 21.2.4 Subject to the terms of reference, the Advisory Committee shall have power to regulate its own procedures. - 21.2.5 Council can disband the Advisory Committee or alter its terms of reference and membership composition at any time. - 21.2.6 An Advisory Committee which includes staff and/or community representatives may be closed to the public.
-Note: This clause reflects section 10A(1) of the Act.
+- 22.6 The Council may appoint a group of Councillors, staff and/or community representatives to undertake a particular administrative responsibility. - 22.7 Where possible, community representatives on Advisory Committees shall be nominated by community organisations or through an expression of interest process. - 22.8 The Council shall determine the terms of reference for the Advisory Committee. - 22.9 Subject to the terms of reference, the Advisory Committee shall have power to regulate its own procedures. - 22.10 Council can disband the Advisory Committee or alter its terms of reference and membership composition at any time. - 22.11 An Advisory Committee which includes staff and/or community representatives may be closed to the public.